bountysource/core/README.md

 ./bin/rake
 ```

-## Local Development Environment with Docker (New version under development.)
+## Local Development Environment with Docker (New version under development)

 For self-hosting, you will need [Docker](https://www.docker.com) and [Docker Compose](https://docs.docker.com/compose/).